packem/packem/FAQ.md

 ## Why YAML?
 Why not JSON?

 YAML is syntactically pleasing than JSON.
-Even though V8 can effectively handle JSON parsing, JSON still remains a data interchanging format.
+The JSON specification defines it as a data interchanging format and _not a configuration format_.

 On the contrary, YAML is meant for configuration-driven tools that need a more elegant way of configuration without all the unnecessary curly braces, quotations, etc. All of this is at the benefit of the developer.